zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

 ## Tutorial

 We will start with the hello-world sample you get when you create a new Zup.
-So you routes file should look like this:
+So your routes file should look like this:

 ```json
 {